March 10, 2026

 In a paper, you need a novel contribution.
 In production, you need a model that gives the same results every time, on every deployment, with clear documentation of how it was trained and why decisions were made.

-The most sophisticated model isn't always the best model.
-We've deployed gradient boosted trees that outperform deep learning approaches — not because they're more powerful, but because they're more robust, faster to retrain, and easier for the client's team to understand and maintain.
+The most sophisticated model isn't always the best choice.
+We've deployed gradient boosted trees that outperform deep learning approaches in production — they're more robust, faster to retrain, and easier for the client's team to understand and maintain.

 In both research and production, the quality of your features determines the quality of your model.
 The difference is that in production, you also need to think about feature availability at inference time, data freshness, and pipeline reliability.